 Therapeutic Message Program Mission Statement

-- Prepare Therapeutic Massage graduates for employment in accordance with the State of Rhode Island Massage Therapy Practice Act, and The National Certification Board.
+- Prepare Therapeutic Massage graduates for employment in accordance with the State of Rhode Island Massage Therapy Practice Act, and The Federation of State Massage Boards.

 - Provide the public with a supply of qualified therapeutic massage practitioners, prepared at the associate degree in applied science level who are competent to perform massage in a variety of settings, while exhibiting a high level of compassion and commitment.

-- Prepare the Therapeutic Massage graduates to sit and pass the National Certification Examination, and obtain licensure for the State of Rhode Island.
+- Prepare the Therapeutic Massage graduates to sit and pass the State Licensing Examination and obtain licensure for the State of Rhode Island.

 - Sponsor public awareness contracts, which enhance understanding on the profession of Therapeutic Massage, and promote health and wellness in the population of the State of Rhode Island.